 If you have a CCJ on your credit report, this might result in you being assessed in a different way.
 Typically, those with a CCJ will not be able to borrow as much as those with a clean credit file and the associated costs will be higher e.g. interest and admin fees.
 This is even more applicable to those with unpaid or recent CCJs.

 It is not all bad news though.
 You could still get a great mortgage deal with or without a CCJ.
 Mortgageable can help find you and compare mortgages for CCJs and defaults with our network of lenders.
+Thankfully, there are still mortgage lenders that accept CCJs.

 Getting a Mortgage with Defaults